bitovi/academy/src/technology-consulting/7-setting-expectations.md

 In consulting, advocating for tool and process changes can significantly enhance project efficiency and client satisfaction.
 This section aims to equip you with the skills to identify, propose, and implement changes that can lead to better performance and streamlined operations.

-### Understanding current tools and processes
+### Understanding gaps in current tools and processes

 Before recommending changes, it’s crucial to understand the existing tools and processes thoroughly.

-- **Examine existing tools and processes:** Conduct a thorough review of the current tools and processes used.
-Investigate their functionalities, limitations, and areas of strength.
-Evaluate how they contribute to project goals and where they fall short.
-- **Gather user insights:** Engage with daily users through interviews or surveys to collect their feedback on the tools and processes.
-Identify pain points and areas for improvement.
-User insights are invaluable as they reflect real-world experiences and challenges.
+Additionally, conducting a gap analysis helps identify areas for improvement by comparing current practices with industry best practices.

+- **Understand the existing tools:** Before suggesting change, get up to speed with how the existing tools can support your goals.
-- **Map current workflows:** Create detailed workflow diagrams to visualize the existing processes.
+- **Map current process workflows:** Create detailed workflow diagrams to visualize the existing processes.
 Identify bottlenecks, inefficiencies, and areas prone to errors.
 This visual representation helps in understanding the flow and pinpointing issues.
-- **Analyze performance data:** Examine performance metrics such as speed, error rates, and user satisfaction levels to gain a quantitative understanding of the tools’ effectiveness.
-Data-driven insights provide a solid foundation for proposing changes.

-Tips and techniques:

-- **Create a checklist:** Develop a detailed checklist of features, pros, cons, and usage scenarios for each tool to streamline the evaluation process.
-- **Use software tools:** Use workflow mapping software like Lucidchart or Miro to create dynamic and interactive diagrams.

-### Analyzing gaps

-Conducting a gap analysis helps identify areas for improvement by comparing current practices with industry best practices.
+- **Gather data:** Look for or start generating data to support your claim that a tool or process is inefficient.
+For example, track how much time it takes to complete a manual process or measure how long a slow tool is taking.
 - **Compare with best practices:** Think through how the current tools and processes measure up against industry best practices.
 Highlight areas where improvements are needed.
-This step provides a clear direction for enhancements.
-- **Spot inefficiencies:** Identify specific inefficiencies or redundancies in the current workflows.
-Look for processes that are outdated, overly complex, or unnecessary.
-- **Prioritize gaps:** Evaluate the impact of identified gaps on project performance and prioritize them based on urgency and potential benefits.
+- **Prioritize actual problems (vs. preferences):** Evaluate the impact of identified gaps on project performance and prioritize them based on urgency and potential benefits.
 Focus on the most critical areas first for maximum impact.
+- **Consider the political capital required:** It is much easier to propose changes after you’ve built up trust and rapport with the decision makers

 Tips and techniques:

-- **Error log analysis:** Regularly review error logs to identify recurring issues and their root causes.
+- **Use software tools:** Use workflow mapping software like Lucidchart or Miro to create dynamic and interactive diagrams.
 - **Impact-effort matrix:** Use an impact-effort matrix to prioritize gaps based on their potential benefits and the effort required to address them.
-- **Stakeholder input:** Gather input from key stakeholders to understand the most pressing issues and their impact on overall goals.

 Questions to reflect:

 - How do you prioritize gaps when multiple areas need improvement?
 What criteria do you use to evaluate their urgency and potential benefits?

-### Identifying solutions
+### Identifying and proposing solutions

 With a clear understanding of gaps and inefficiencies, the next step is to identify potential solutions.
+Additionally, engaging stakeholders is critical for gaining support and ensuring successful implementation of proposed changes.

+Note: Stakeholders in this context may mean your other teammates!

-- **Propose new tools and process tweaks:** Brainstorm potential solutions, including new tools or adjustments to existing processes, to address the identified gaps.
-Consider cost, ease of implementation, and expected benefits.
+- **Brainstorm new tools and process tweaks:** Brainstorm potential solutions, including new tools or adjustments to existing processes, to address the identified gaps.
+- **Consider the cost:** Consider the ease of implementation, expected benefits, and total cost.
+For example, changing some processes (like meetings) can be no cost while buying tooling for everyone can be costly.
 - **Plan integration strategies:** Develop strategies for integrating new solutions with existing systems, ensuring minimal disruption.
 Plan for any necessary data migration, compatibility checks, and integration testing.

-Tips and techniques:

-- **Phased approach:** Design a phased integration plan that allows gradual implementation and adjustment.
-- **Feedback loops:** Establish continuous feedback loops with end-users to gather insights on usability.

-### Engaging stakeholders

-Engaging stakeholders is critical for gaining support and ensuring successful implementation of proposed changes.
+- **Get early feedback:** Ask another teammate, Principal, etc. for feedback on your ideas before taking it to the key decision makers.
 - **Present findings and proposals:** Develop clear, data-backed presentations to communicate findings and proposed changes to stakeholders.
 Use visuals and real-world examples to make your case compelling.
 - **Conduct workshops and demos:** Organize workshops or demonstration sessions to show the benefits of proposed changes.
 Interactive sessions help stakeholders experience the potential improvements firsthand.
 - **Address concerns:** Prepare to address stakeholder concerns and answer questions to build support and consensus.
 Be transparent about potential challenges and your plans to mitigate them.

 Tips and techniques:

+- **Phased approach:** Design a phased integration plan that allows gradual implementation and adjustment.
 - **Visualization:** Use infographics and visual aids to clearly illustrate key points and findings.
 - **FAQ sessions:** Prepare a comprehensive FAQ document to address common concerns and questions.
 - **One-on-one meetings:** Schedule one-on-one meetings with key stakeholders to address their specific concerns and gather their support.